 (E) The higher emitting fueling mode must be intended only for fail-safe vehicle operation when a malfunction or inadvertent fuel depletion precludes operation in the lower emitting fueling mode, as evidenced by a significantly reduced horsepower versus engine speed curve when operating in the higher emitting fueling mode when compared to the similar curve for the lower emitting fueling mode.

-(5) No crankcase emissions shall be discharged directly into the ambient atmosphere from any new 2007 or later model year diesel heavy-duty diesel engine, with the following exception: heavy-duty diesel engines equipped with turbochargers, pumps, blowers, or superchargers for air induction may discharge crankcase emissions to the ambient atmosphere if the emissions are added to the exhaust emissions (either physically or mathematically) during all emission testing.
+(5) No crankcase emissions shall be discharged directly into the ambient atmosphere from any new 2007 through 2026 model year diesel heavy-duty diesel engine, with the following exception: heavy-duty diesel engines equipped with turbochargers, pumps, blowers, or superchargers for air induction may discharge crankcase emissions to the ambient atmosphere if the emissions are added to the exhaust emissions (either physically or mathematically) during all emission testing.
 Manufacturers using this exception must manufacture the engines so that all crankcase emissions can be routed into a dilution tunnel (or other sampling system approved in advance by the Executive Officer), and must account for deterioration in crankcase emissions when determining exhaust deterioration factors.
 For the purpose of section 1956.8(a)(2), crankcase emissions that are routed to the exhaust upstream of exhaust aftertreatment during all operation are not considered to be “discharged directly into the ambient atmosphere.”

 (6) Heavy-Duty Diesel Engine Idling Requirements.

-Except as provided in subsection (6)(B) below, the requirements in this subsection apply to 2008 through 2023 model diesel engines used in heavy-duty vehicles over 14,000 pounds GVWR, and 2024 and subsequent model diesel engines used in medium-duty vehicles from 10,001 to 14,000 pounds GVWR and heavy-duty vehicles over 14,000 pounds GVWR.
+Except as provided in subsection (6)(B) below, the requirements in this subsection apply to 2008 through 2023 model diesel engines used in heavy-duty vehicles over 14,000 pounds GVWR, and 2024 through 2026 model diesel engines used in medium-duty vehicles from 10,001 to 14,000 pounds GVWR and heavy-duty vehicles over 14,000 pounds GVWR.
 Manufacturers may meet the requirements of this subsection by either demonstrating compliance with the Engine Shutdown System requirements of subsection (6)(A), below or the optional NOx Idling Emission Standard specified in subsection (6)(C), below.

 (A) Engine Shutdown System.
 The requirements in this subsection apply to engine manufacturers and original equipment manufacturers, as applicable, that are responsible for the design and control of engine and/or vehicle idle controls.

 1. Requirements.
-Except as provided in subsections (a)(6)(B) and (a)(6)(C), all new 2008 and subsequent model-year heavy-duty diesel engines shall be equipped with an engine shutdown system that automatically shuts down the engine after 300 seconds of continuous idling operation once the vehicle is stopped, the transmission is set to "neutral" or "park", and the parking brake is engaged.
+Except as provided in subsections (a)(6)(B) and (a)(6)(C), all new 2008 through 2026 model-year heavy-duty diesel engines shall be equipped with an engine shutdown system that automatically shuts down the engine after 300 seconds of continuous idling operation once the vehicle is stopped, the transmission is set to "neutral" or "park", and the parking brake is engaged.
 If the parking brake is not engaged, then the engine shutdown system shall shut down the engine after 900 seconds of continuous idling operation once the vehicle is stopped and the transmission is set to "neutral" or "park."
 The engine shutdown system must be tamper-resistant and non-programmable.
 A warning signal, such as a light or sound indicator inside the vehicle cabin, may be used to alert the driver 30 seconds prior to engine shutdown.
 The engine shutdown system must be capable of allowing the driver to reset the engine shutdown system timer by momentarily changing the position of the accelerator, brake, or clutch pedal, or other mechanism within 30 seconds prior to engine shutdown.
 Once reset, the engine shutdown system shall restart the engine shutdown sequence described in this paragraph above, and shall continue to do so until the engine shuts down or the vehicle is driven.

 2. Engine Shutdown System Override: The engine shutdown system may be overridden, to allow the engine to run continuously at idle, only under the following conditions: